Contents

 If the aortic valve is abnormally formed but has no important obstruction or leak, your child may not need any special precautions regarding physical activities and may be able to participate in normal activities without increased risk.
 Some children with obstruction, leak or heart muscle abnormalities may have to limit how much they do some kinds of exercise.
 Check with your child’s pediatric cardiologist about this.

-What types and how much?
+What types of exercise and how much?

 The best and safest types of exercise are “aerobic” activities.
 These increase the heart rate and make you breath heavily.
 Examples include brisk walking, swimming, biking, jogging, rowing, cross-country skiing, hiking or stair climbing.
 Team or court sports such as basketball, soccer, football, tennis, squash and volleyball are also aerobic activities.